-These succulents is an excellent plants for container growing.
+These succulents are excellent plants for container growing.
 Anacampseros always look good and stay small.
 They look fine in a cold greenhouse and frame and do well outdoors in raised beds and terraces as well.

-Anacampseros may be attractive to a variety of insects, but plants in good condition should be nearly pest-free, particularly if they are grown in a mineral potting-mix, with good exposure and ventilation.
+Anacampseros may be attractive to a variety of insects.
+Still, plants in good condition should be nearly pest-free, particularly if grown in a mineral potting mix, with good exposure and ventilation.
 Nonetheless, watch carefully for any significant decline in health.
-This may signal a pest problem that should be dealt with quickly in order to prevent scarring, stunting and even death.
+This may signal a pest problem that should be dealt with quickly to prevent scarring, stunting, and even death.

 Learn more at How to Grow and Care for Anacampseros.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.